carlosperate/awesome-microbit/README.md

 - [Micro:bit Explorer](https://phwallen.github.io/microbit-explorer/) - A Swift Playground Book that introduces computer fundamentals in a visual way, it allows you to enter machine code or assembly and see how it executes and how the micro:bit registers are affected.
 - [BirdBlox](https://www.birdbraintechnologies.com/microbit-birdblox/) - A tablet-based programming option for the Hummingbird, a robotics board kit for the micro:bit.

+## 🅰️ Accessibility

+- [HandShake](https://github.com/mattoppenheim/microbit_hand_shake) - Project designed to enable unique gesture recognition for people with limited control of their motion.

 ## ♻️ Projects Using micro:bit as a Dev Board

 - [Radiobit, a BBC micro:Bit RF firmware](https://github.com/virtualabs/radiobit) - Custom MicroPython & tools allowing security researchers to sniff, receive and send data over Nordic's ShockBurst protocol, Bluetooth Smart Link Layer, and more.